 The scenario described in clause 8.8.2A.2 applies with the following differences:

 - After step 7, the S-EES relocates context to the CES.
-The relocation procedure re-uses the procedure described in clause 8.9.2.3.
+The relocation procedure re-uses the procedure described in clause 8.9.2.3 where T-EES is replaced by CES.

 - During post-ACR clean up, the CAS triggers ACR status update towards the CES in order to finish ACR.